top of page

 Throat-Soothing Lollipops or Lozenges

 These are age-appropriate formulated to gently relieve throat irritation in children.
 They work by coating the throat to reduce dryness and discomfort, especially during coughing or mild upper respiratory symptoms.
-These options are non-medicated, making them safe when used as directed for the appropriate age group.

 You may also want to visit: